vtamara/cocoon-ajax-project-objective-result-indicator/README.md

-# Example of cocoon using AJAX
+# Example of modified cocoon using AJAX

 ## Context